metapolator/metapolator/working-UI-demo.md

 * the doomed master is removed; the metapolation is recalculated;

 #### metapolation math
-To calculate the metapolation coefficients, add up all the slider settings (aka the cake) and divide each master by this number (piece of cake).
+To calculate the metapolation coefficients, add up all the slider settings (the cake, as Jeroen puts it) and divide each master by this number (piece of cake).

 The procedure to calculate the sliders from a set of metapolation coefficients is straightforward: